YouTube on your site: it’s good for SEO, it looks great, and you can offer embedded rich content to your visitor’s. That’s great! Or not?

 YouTube no cookie

 Wait: we have a solution: the youtube no cookie URL.
-Replace in the URL of your youtube video youtube.com with youtube-nocookie.com and your have a no cookie solution.
+Replace the URL of your youtube video youtube.com with youtube-nocookie.com, and you have a no cookie solution.
 You think.
-But you’re wrong: the no cookie name for this URL is misleading at least.
+But you’re mistaken: the no cookie name for this URL is misleading, at least.
 Yes: the nocookie URL does not place cookies…. until you hit the play button.
 Then the user gets cookies, still without consent.
 That’s why Google refers to this method as the “delayed cookie option“.

 How to show your video’s in a compliant way

-There’s only one solution really, and that is to entirely block youtube until consent has been given.
-This can be done by filtering the output of the post, and removing the source from the youtube iframe.
+There’s only one solution, really, and that is to block youtube until the consent has been given entirely.
+This can be done by filtering the output of the post and removing the source from the youtube iframe.
 If you move the src to a data-src attribute in the iframe, YouTube won’t get loaded, and no cookies are placed.

 This might be a bit much to implement for most WordPress users: which is why we’ve shipped this feature with both free and premium Complianz | GDPR cookie consent plugins.

 Technically yes.
-But now, when the users loads the page with the YouTube movie, he or she will see a blank page: it’s blocked.
+But now, when the user loads the page with the YouTube movie, they will see a blank page: it’s blocked.
 To make this more user friendly, you can use a placeholder from YouTube.
-While we think this should be no problem with the GDPR, to make absolutely certain that Google cannot track your users, the placeholder will be downloaded to your own site, and served as an image from your site.
+While we think this should be no problem with the GDPR, to make absolutely sure that Google cannot track your users, the placeholder will be downloaded to your own site and served as an image from your site.

-Now, when the user loads the page without having given consent, he or she will see a nice placeholder image belonging to the video, with the message: to view this content, accept cookies (customisable in the settings).
+Now, when the user loads the page without giving consent, they will see a nice placeholder image belonging to the video, with the message: to view this content, accept cookies (customisable in the settings).